abhilash-8/ogg_dep_status/README.md

 #########################################################

 DEP OGG REPLICATS

 #########################################################

 MYREP current state is "running" with last sequence 16155 with offset 349936108 last status reported 6 seconds ago "OKNODOT\t.Low watermark position: 236137717131.\nHigh watermark position: 236137717642.\nAt EOF, no more records to process"

+-- NOTE : the 16155 here means that all the extracts logs are applued in replicats